seansovine/numerical_examples/image_proc/README.md

 # C BMP Color-to-Grayscale Converter

-This project will be a C program that, at least to begin with, will read the data from a 24-bit color BMP file, convert the image it contains to a grayscale image, and then writes the grayscale image to a file.
+This project is a C program that reads the data from a 24-bit color BMP file, converts the image it contains to a grayscale image, and then writes the grayscale image to a file.

 **Note:** Bitmap represents pixels only using colors.
 Specifically, 24-bit BMP uses the RGB system with one